sigp/lighthouse/book/src/redundancy.md

 There are three places in Lighthouse where redundancy is notable:

-1. ✅ GOOD: Using a redundant Beacon node in `lighthouse bn --beacon-nodes`
+1. ✅ GOOD: Using a redundant Beacon node in `lighthouse vc --beacon-nodes`
 1. ✅ GOOD: Using a redundant Eth1 node in `lighthouse bn --eth1-endpoints`
 1. ☠️ BAD: Running redundant `lighthouse vc` instances with overlapping keypairs.